prachikotadia/RAG-Workshop/README.md

 ## 📞 Support

-For issues, questions, or contributions, please open an issue on the repository.
+For issues, questions, or contributions, please open an issue on the [GitHub repository](https://github.com/prachikotadia/RAG-Workshop).

+---

+**Built with ❤️ using FastAPI, React, and modern AI technologies.**